 1951 - 1952 - 1953 - 1954 - 1955 - 1956 - 1957 - 1958 - 1959

 1950s - people still raised and killed chickens in Weisser Park area within Fort Wayne city limits.
 Memories were discussed April 28, 2019 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group on Facebook.

 American Chestnut trees all but wiped out by blight disease.
 The American chestnut once towered over everything else in the forest.
 It was called the “redwood of the East.”
 Dominating the landscape from Georgia to Maine, Castanea dentata provided the raw materials that fueled the young nation’s westward expansion, and inspired the words of Henry Wadsworth Longfellow and Henry David Thoreau.
 Then, the blight struck.
 By the 1950s, this mightiest of trees was all but extinct – “gone down like a slaughtered army,” in the words of naturalist Donald Culross Peattie.
 Read the rest of the story Bringing back a blighted icon Hope survives for American chestnut by Allen G. Breed of the Associated Press December 9, 2012.